International School of Brno

-The International School of Brno (ISB, Czech: Mezinárodní Anglická Škola v Brně) is a private, English-speaking, non-profit, international school in Brno, Czech Republic, established in 2008.
+The International School of Brno (ISB, Czech: Mezinárodní Anglická Škola v Brně) is a private English-language international school in Brno, Czech Republic, established in 2008.
 ISB provides kindergarten, primary, secondary and high school education.

-ISB is an IB World School offering the two-year diploma programme of the International Baccalaureate Organization (IB) for its high school students that will start in September 2027.
+ISB is an IB World School, offering the two-year International Baccalaureate (IB) diploma programme for its high school students.

 Structure

 ISB is divided into four sections: kindergarten, primary, secondary and high school.
 In 2017 ISB joined the International Baccalaureate school system.

-The school has 134 students from 29 different countries.
+The school has 250 students from 30+ different countries.
 ISB employs teachers representing 12 nationalities.

 Curriculum

 Kindergarten

 The ISB provides a kindergarten for the children at the age of 3 or 4.
 The educational program is based on the Cambridge International Primary Programme.

 Primary and secondary

-Years 1-6 students are part of the Cambridge International Primary Curriculum and years 7-9 are part of the Cambridge International Secondary 1 Curriculum.
+Years 2-6 students are part of the International Baccalaureate Primary Years Program, and years 7-9 are part of the International Baccalaureate Middle Years Program.
 ISB also provides English as an Additional Language (EAL) Support Programme for new students that are not fluent in English.